Skip to content

 1. Hallmark of Aging: Genomic Instability

-Every day, millions of cells in our body divide, which means that the genetic information also has to be copied.
-This means that each cell has a copy of around 3 billion so-called base pairs and ideally in the correct order.
-It almost goes without saying that something can go wrong.
-Our body is equipped with a whole range of helpers that can correct errors in the copying process.
-These helpers are also used in the event of damage from “outside”.
+Every day, millions of cells divide in our body, which means that genetic information must also be copiedThis means that each cell has a copy of around 3 billion so-called base pairs, ideally in the right order.
+It is almost obvious that something can go wrong.
+Our body is equipped with a whole range of helpers that can correct errors during the copying processThese helpers are also used in the event of damage from “outside”.

 If too much DNA damage accumulates (for example due to genomic instability), the cell dies or degenerates.

-Genomic instability – the danger from outside
+Genomic instability – the threat from outside

-Threats of external origin include chemical or biological agents and thus, for example, medications.
-In addition, physics can also damage DNA via UV light, in particular UV-C light.
+Among the threats external origin to count chemical or biological active substances and thus, for example, medicinesIn addition, physics can also be used to study UV light, in particular UV-C lightthat damage DNA.

-If you've ever gotten sunburned, then you know what we're talking about.
-The UV light penetrates our skin and can break off entire pieces when it hits the DNA.
-If the UV radiation is low or we have applied sunscreen, the damage is small and our body can repair it.
+If you've ever been sunburned, you know what we're talking about.
+UV light penetrates our skin and, when it hits the DNA, can break off entire piecesIf the UV radiation is low or we have applied sunscreen, the damage is small and our body can repair it.

 Did you know?
-With around 30%, Collagen is the most common protein in our body.
+At about 30%, Collagen is the most common protein in our body.
 It is found in the skin, bones and tendons.
-UV radiation can destroy collagen in two ways.
-On the one hand, the work of the fibroblasts (these cells form collagen) is inhibited and, on the other hand, UV radiation activates so-called collagenases, which “eat” functional collagen.
-The good news is that we can also supply collagen from the outside in the form of collagen peptides and thus support our skin.
+UV radiation can destroy collagen in two ways.On the one hand, the fibroblasts (these cells form collagen) are inhibited in their work and secondly, UV radiation activates so-called collagenases, which "eat up" functional collagen.
+The good news is that we can get collagen in the form of collagen peptides also from the outside and thus support our skin.

-Genomic instability from within
+Genomic Instability from Within

-Let's move on to the threats of endogenous origin.
-During cell division, two daughter cells are created from one cell.
-Naturally, both daughter cells must receive the same genetic information so that they can develop according to their intended purpose.
-To do this, the DNA doubles during cell division (replication) and then divides evenly between the two new cells that are created.
-This sometimes results in so-called DNA replication errors, for example incorrect pairings between the two strands.
-This is suboptimal, but the body is prepared for it.
+Let's get to the threats endogenous originDuring cell division, two daughter cells are created from one cell.
+Both daughter cells naturally need to receive the same genetic information so that they can develop according to their purpose.
+To do this, the DNA duplicates itself during cell division (replication) and is then divided equally between the two new cells that are created.
+This sometimes results in so-called DNA replication errors, for example incorrect pairings between the two strandsThis is suboptimal, but the body is prepared for it.

 Free radicals and reactive oxygen species – what do they have to do with aging?

 Free radicals and reactive oxygen species sound a bit like explosive biochemistry.
-And that's it.
-Especially in energy-intensive metabolic processes in the body, e.g.b In the mitochondria, free radicals may arise.
-These are particularly reactive molecules that disrupt the reaction balance and can therefore hinder reactions that are useful to the body.
+And that's exactly what it is.
+Especially in energy-intensive metabolic processes in the body, e.g. in the mitochondria, free radicals may be formedThese are particularly reactive molecules that can disrupt the reaction equilibrium and thus hinder reactions that are beneficial to the body.

-There is even a theory of aging that relates almost exclusively to free radicals.
-In short, long-term exposure to these reactive molecules is said to age us.
-This theory is now a little outdated, as we now know that a certain level of free radicals can be beneficial for the body.
-Only when the balance is tipped do free radicals pose a threat to our genomic stability.
+There is even a theory of aging that is based almost exclusively on free radicals.
+In short, constant exposure to these reactive molecules is said to cause us to age.
+This theory is now somewhat outdated, as we now know that a certain amount of free radicals can be beneficial for the body.Only when the balance tips do free radicals pose a threat to our genomic stability.

 Let's look at a real example.
-There are people who can only form a shortened form of a special lamin.
-The truncated protein is called progerin .
-Accordingly, the disease is referred to as Progeria (=accelerated aging).
-In these people the nuclear envelope is not sufficiently stable.
-The result is a five to tenfold increase in aging speed.
-Those affected often die in childhood or adolescence.
+There are people who can only produce a shortened form of a specific lamin.
+The shortened protein is called progerin Accordingly, the disease is referred to as Progeria (=accelerated aging).
+In these people, the nuclear envelope is not sufficiently stable.
+The result is a five to tenfold increase in aging rateThose affected often die in childhood or adolescence.

 Did you know?
-Researchers at the Technical University of Munich have taken a closer look at the clinical picture of progeria and made an exciting discovery.
-Faulty progerin also occurs in normal cells.
-However, in people with progeria, around 20 times more progerin is produced, so that the cells' waste bins become clogged.
-The autophagy, also one of the hallmarks of aging, no longer works in these people either.
+Researchers at the Technical University of Munich have taken a closer look at the disease progeria and made an exciting discovery.
+Faulty progerin also occurs in normal cellsHowever, in people with progeria, about 20 times more progerin is produced, which clogs the cells’ garbage cans. autophagy, also one of the Hallmarks of Aging, no longer works for these people.

 If the nuclear envelope is damaged or unstable, cell health is significantly impaired.
 Genomic instability is one cause of this.

-Genomic instability in the future
+Genomic Instability in the Future

-The question of why some people age more slowly can probably be answered by the fact that these people have good repair mechanisms to limit genomic instability.
-Recent publications on the topic not only deepen our knowledge, but also show possible ways in which we can keep genomic instability in check.
+The question of why some people age more slowly can probably be answered by the fact that these individuals have good repair mechanisms to limit genomic instabilityThe recent publications on the topic not only deepen our knowledge but also show possible ways in which we can keep genomic instability in check.

-The next article in this series will focus on the second hallmark of aging: Telomere attrition.
+The next article in this series will focus on the second hallmark of aging: telomere attrition.

 Sources